 The Sandor Teszler Library

 Wofford’s library offers students numerous print and electronic resources and other media to support their work in all academic areas.
-Its Google-like discovery service, called Wofford OneSearch, enables students to search over 500,000,000 resources, including e-books and e-journals, from anywhere in the world.
-Additionally, the library offers dozens of databases focused on disciplines across the curriculum.
+The discovery service Wofford OneSearch enables students to search the library’s print collections, e-books, e-journals, streaming video, and musical recordings from anywhere in the world.
+Additionally, the library offers over numerous databases focused on disciplines that span the curriculum.
 The library is a member of PASCAL, South Carolina’s academic library consortium, which provides shared access to print and electronic collections among all the state’s institutions of higher education.

 The recent renovation created a new Archives and Special Collections space, with a reading room for classes and individuals to visit and use unique primary sources available only at Wofford.
 These resources include the Wofford College Archives, the records and historical materials of the South Carolina Conference of the United Methodist Church, and the library’s Special Collections, which includes approximately 6,000 volumes of books, manuscripts, ephemera, and artifacts dating from the 16th through the 21st centuries.
 Increasingly, librarians are digitizing these resources to allow everyone in the world to access them freely through Digital Commons at Wofford.

 The library’s website provides information on circulation policies, group study room reservation, hours, images of the latest and past gallery exhibits, research databases, and all library services.